Representation-Based Exploration for Language Models: From Test-Time to Post-Training: Inference-Time Exploration: Experimental Results

 To ensure reproducibility of our results, we have listed all relevant details (hyperparameters, experiment resources, etc.) for the inference-time experiments in~\cref{sec:appendix_inference_time}, and those for RL post-training in~\cref{sec:appendix_rl}.
-In addition, we have uploaded a zip file with the complete, anonymized code for all our experiments and plots. }
+In addition, the code for all our experiments and plots can be found at \url{https://rep-exp.github.io}.
+We used Weights \& Biases for experiment tracking and visualizations to develop insights for this paper.